-Keroles, though only 9 years old, already sees this disparity and is unsure if he will be in the small percentage that moves beyond day laborer positions and local trade jobs.
+Keroles, though only nine years old, already sees this disparity and is unsure if he will be in the small percentage that moves beyond day laborer positions and local trade jobs.

 Keroles’ father said, “I always hear the [Hope House] center teaches children better than the school.
 My son only entered the center two months ago.”

-In that short time, Keroles has expanded his educational and spiritual knowledge.
-He told ICC, “I learned a verse in church, which is, ‘And he said, I heard thy voice in the garden, and I was afraid, because I was naked; and I hid myself.’
+In that short time, Keroles expanded his educational and spiritual knowledge.
+He told ICC, “I learned a verse in church, which is, ‘And he said, I heard thy voice in the garden, and I was afraid because I was naked, and I hid.’
 I learned the hymns and the stories, but I love the hymns that we hear every day through the loudspeakers.
 I want to learn to read and write because I went to the center a short time ago.”

 To read more stories like this, sign up for ICC’s free monthly magazine.